mui/mui-x/docs/data/date-pickers/date-time-picker/date-time-picker.md

 <p class="description">This component combines the date & time pickers.</p>

 :::warning
-The new date time pickers are unstable.
-They might receive breaking changes on their props to have the best component possible by the time of the stable release.
+The new Date Time Pickers are unstable, and their props are subject to breaking changes before they get a stable release.

-They will be renamed at the end of the v6 beta phase to have the same name as the current legacy pickers (`NextDateTimePicker` will become `DateTimePicker`, ...)
+They will be renamed at the end of the v6 beta phase to have the same name as the current legacy Pickers—`NextDateTimePicker` will become `DateTimePicker`, and so on.
 :::

 It allows the user to select both date and time with the same control.